-Texas Western College maintains an-nually official lists of rooming houses for men and for women.
+Texas Western College maintains annually official lists of rooming houses for men and for women.
 Any rooming house is eligible to a place upon one of these official lists and to receive the publicity through the College accruing therefrom, provided it complies with the College regulations.

 In order to be placed upon this official list, the proprietor must be of good moral character and must be willing to co-operate with the College in carrying out its regulations.
 All houses on the official list are subject to inspection by representatives of the College Health Service or by the Dean of Student Life.
-The College reserves the right to remove at any time any house from the official list for course any house from the official list for cause deemed sufficient by the Committee on Student Living Accommodations.
+The College reserves the right to remove at any time any house from the official list for cause deemed sufficient by the Committee on Student Living Accommodations.
+There are many ways in which students can get financial assistance while attending Texas Western College: Employment by the College, placement in part-time jobs off the campus, scholarships, and loan funds.